 From that research we learned that the site needed:

-To make the research findings a reality we combined forces with Terravoz, a digital research and development agency who took the lead on VOIP development, and Todd Linkner, a designer and front-end developer who defined Find It Cambridge’s brand identity and developed an accompanying style guide.
+To make the research findings a reality we combined forces with Terravoz, a digital research and development agency, and Todd Linkner, a designer and front-end developer who defined Find It Cambridge’s brand identity and developed an accompanying style guide.

 There are hundreds of events, programs and organizations in Cambridge.
 To find exactly what one is looking for a sophisticated filtering system is a must.
 We chose Apache Solr, leader of the pack when it comes to advanced filtering.

 One particularly interesting facet came out of Cambridge’s unique geography.
 Despite spanning a relatively small area, Cambridge’s neighborhood boundaries are infamously creative.
 Even longtime residents don’t necessarily know where one neighborhood ends and another starts.
 So, while filtering by neighborhood is helpful, we decided a visual aid was in order.